UAE VAT Late Payment Penalty: Complete Guide for 2026

 FTA Penalty Reconsideration and Fine Waiver Process

-If FTA imposed a VAT penalty on your business that you believe it is unjustified, you have the option to request reconsideration or fine relief.
+If FTA imposed a VAT penalty on your business that you believe it is unjustified, you have the option to request reconsideration or fine relief, as some VAT penalties may be reviewed or qualify for relief depending on the case.

 Avoid FTA Fines: UAE VAT Late Payment Penalty Rules